zulip/zulip/docs/production/export-and-import.md

 * If you ran `initialize-database` anyway above, you'll want to run `scripts/setup/postgres-init-db` to drop the initial database first.

-* Restore your database from the backup using `wal-e`.
+* Restore your database from the backup.

 * Reconfigure rabbitmq to use the password from `secrets.conf` by running, as root, `scripts/setup/configure-rabbitmq`.